-□ Affirm:

-- They can have two worship meetings, one using Square culture and the other Round culture.
-Anyone can join the one they prefer. - They can also worship together using Triable language and customs. - It is important to worship in ways that seekers and new believers can come to Christ without having first to be 'converted' to another culture.
+Skit: 'Mr. Fearful'

-Skit: "Mr. Fearful" ☐ Introduce Mr. (or Miss) Fearful and Mr. (or Miss) Right-way, then say, "Listen to them argue!"
-Fearful (in his own words): "We must avoid anything that has been associated with pagan or demonic activity.
+□ Introduce Mr. (or Miss) Fearful and Mr. (or Miss) Right-way, then say, 'Listen to them argue!'

+- Fearful (in his own words): 'We must avoid anything that has been associated with pagan or demonic activity.
 The witch doctor rides a Honda Motorcycle, so no Christians can own a Honda.
-He also wears a black wristband to ward off evil spirits; therefore Christians can wear no jewellery." • Right-way: "If you had your way, we could not even breathe the same air as the idolaters; we would all have to hold our breath until we died.
-I tell our believers to wear a bracelet, if they so choose, but preferably a red-coloured one to show that the blood of Christ has cancelled the power of the demons." ☐ Ask: "With which person do you agree, Mr. Fearful or Mr. Right-way?"
-"Why?"
-[Best answer: Believers may use the same external forms that pagans use, but with a Christian meaning and function, provided they make it clear what their purpose is. ☐ Explain: Form is how people do something, meaning is what they think about it, and function is the benefit they derive from it.
-If God has not condemned a form, the we can adopt that form, provided we give to it a righteous meaning.
-Skit: "Sugar-coated medicine" ☐ Introduce a mother and her sick child.
-She holds a spoon near his mouth and he refuses to take his medicine. ☐ Ask the participants what to do.
+He also wears a black wristband to ward off evil spirits; therefore Christians can wear no jewellery.' - Right-way: 'If you had your way, we could not even breathe the same air as the idolaters; we would all have to hold our breath until we died.
+I tell our believers to wear a bracelet, if they so choose, but preferably a red-coloured one to show that the blood of Christ has cancelled the power of the demons.' - □ Ask: 'With which person do you agree, Mr. Fearful or Mr. Right-way?'
+'Why?'
+[Best answer: Believers may use the same external forms that pagans use, but with a Christian meaning and function, provided they make it clear what their purpose is.] - □ Explain: Form is how people do something, meaning is what they think about it, and function is the benefit they derive from it.
+If God has not condemned a form, then we can adopt that form, provided we give to it a righteous meaning.

+Skit: 'Sugar-coated medicine'

+- □ Introduce a mother and her sick child.
+She holds a spoon near his mouth and he refuses to take his medicine. - □ Ask the participants what to do.
 When they say to do so, the mother pretends to put sugar on the medicine and the child pretends to swallow it willingly.

-Discuss how to worship in your own culture $\square$ Have someone read aloud Revelation 7:9-10. □ Explain: Nation (ethnos) = Ethnic identity; Tribe (fulé) = Social grouping; People (laos) = Religious background; Tongue (glossa) = Language preference. ☐ Explain: Believers will take their cultural identity into the Kingdom.
-Their customs which are acceptable to God should be acceptable to us. also. ☐ Explain: All foreigners ways foreign ways into their worship.
+Discuss how to worship in your own culture

+- □ Have someone read aloud Revelation 7:9-10. - □ Explain: Nation (ethnos) = Ethnic identity; Tribe ( $ful\hat{e}$ ) = Social grouping; People (laos) = Religious background; Tongue (glossa) = Language preference. - □ Explain: Believers will take their cultural identity into the Kingdom.
+Their customs which are acceptable to God should be acceptable to us, also.

+- □ Explain: All foreigners bring foreign ways into their worship.
 Sometimes, foreign ways fit well; often they make Christian faith look and sound very foreign.
-Every culture must find ways to worship that please God and allow local folks to worship Him without having to adopt foreign customs. ☐ Ask: "How would your express the following worship activities in your own culture?" • Praise, worship • Celebrating the Lord's table • Prayer, intercession Fellowship, sharing • Reading the Word, sharing a testimony Offerings, giving Confession of sins, assurance of forgiveness Baptizing, welcoming ☐ Time permitting, have individuals or work groups prepare to demonstrate one of the above activities later during the workshop. $\square$ Explain: • Allow folks to worship Jesus in ways that express their heart.
-Not to require others to adopt foreign customs in order to worship.
-Teach folks to workshop in ways that they can easily teach to others, in turn.
-Every culture has customs that are very good, others that are evil, and many that are neutral.
-Group work tasks ☐ On your maps, identify the culture, language and ethnicity of each region and family where you plan to evangelise and start new flocks. ☐ Make plans to start new flocks that respect the language and culture of their members. □ Name workers who have the same culture, or a similar culture, as those whom they will evangelise. ☐ Identify another organisation that has workers with the same or a similar culture as those whom you wish to evangelise, and talk about forming a partnership with it. ☐ Pray for your co-workers that they will find ways to let the gospel flow freely in neglected people

-☐ Ask the Lord of the harvest to thrust forth more workers from within neglected regions and peoples.
+Every culture must find ways to worship that please God and allow local folks to worship Him without having to adopt foreign customs. - □ Ask: 'How would your express the following worship activities in your own culture?' - Praise, worship - Prayer, intercession - Reading the Word, sharing a testimony - Confession of sins, assurance of forgiveness

+- Allow folks to worship Jesus in ways that express their heart. - Not to require others to adopt foreign customs in order to worship. - Teach folks to worship in ways that they can easily teach to others, in turn. - Every culture has customs that are very good, others that are evil, and many that are neutral.

+- □ On your maps, identify the culture, language and ethnicity of each region and family where you plan to evangelise and start new flocks. - □ Make plans to start new flocks that respect the language and culture of their members. - □ Name workers who have the same culture, or a similar culture, as those whom they will evangelise. - □ Identify another organisation that has workers with the same or a similar culture as those whom you wish to evangelise, and talk about forming a partnership with it. - □ Pray for your co-workers that they will find ways to let the gospel flow freely in neglected people groups. - □ Ask the Lord of the harvest to thrust forth more workers from within neglected regions and peoples.

 Action 5: Preach and heal.
 Task 9.
-Leave people and places that reject you.
+Let workers leave people and places that reject them.